Young man discovers tumor after 'incurable' cough and uses the web to ask for help: 'very distressing' | More health

 The young woman recalls that they tried radiotherapy treatment, but that it does not supply all her cancer, it only relieves in some areas and controls others, where the cancer is less advanced.
 Julia revealed to g1 that he feels constant pain and that the exams point to new possible points of cancer constantly.

-Therefore, it seeks to raise the amount needed to quickly fund the CAR-T Cells immunotherapy treatment.
+Therefore, it seeks to raise the necessary amount to fund the CAR-T Cells immunotherapy treatment quickly.
 The treatment will be done in Ohio, in the United States, where he has already secured a place.
 The young woman has the support of friends and family to share the development of the disease on social networks, where she also accepts donations, makes raffles and raffles to reach the goal.